Interruption of studies

 There may be times where the support we can give you through extensions, mitigating circumstances and resubmissions is not enough and you need to consider stopping your studies on one or more of your modules.
 This is called “Interruption of Studies”.

-- You can interrupt your studies up until the Sunday at the end of week 11 of the semester (or for 40 credit project modules you can interrupt until the original published submission deadline for the first assessment for that module)
+- You can interrupt your studies up until the end of week 11 of the semester (or for 40 credit project modules you can interrupt until the original published submission deadline for the first assessment for that module)

 Some things to consider before interrupting:

 - No refund is due if you interrupt your studies on a module.
 The full module fees for the semester remain payable.
-In addition, when you return to study the interrupted module at the next available opportunity, a 50% module fee will be due.
-(If you do not return at the first available opportunity, the full module fee will be due when you return).
+In addition, when you return to study the interrupted module at the next offered opportunity, a 50% module fee will be due.
+(If you do not return at the first offered opportunity, the full module fee will be due when you return).

 - Any marks achieved prior to interrupting your studies on a module are not carried forward to any future attempts (except for on 40 credit project modules where your first assessment mark can be carried forward if it is of a pass standard)